Jmete/Open-Assistant/scripts/data-collection/twitter/README.md

   pagination limits.
 The main issue with this is it seems hard to search for it using alternative APIs.

-## TODO
+#### TODO

 - Write scripts to filter existing conversations into useful instructions -> fulfilment with hashtags or cosine similarity.
+May also try rankgen, minilm, or others.
 - Train model to detect if text is a suitable instruction.
 This could then be run through the conversations (or full tweet dump) to simplify the process.
   Related to issue #143.